lazaret/anuket/docs/anuket_tutorial.rst

 This will create:

-* The `include` function, with register the routes of the views when you lauch the application with the `config.scan()` call.
+* The `include` function, witch register the routes of the views when you lauch the application with the `config.scan()` call.
-* `Hello World` view available at http://0.0.0.0:6543/hello
+* The `Hello World` view available at http://0.0.0.0:6543/hello
-* `Hello admin` view available at http://0.0.0.0:6543/hello/admin
+* The `Hello admin` view available at http://0.0.0.0:6543/hello/admin

 Add the `hello.mako` template